reshufflehq/reshuffle-wix-connector/README.md

 base url.
 Left unprovided, `webhookPath` defaults to `/webhooks/wix`, so if your runtime runs at `https://example.com/` then your full webhook path is `https://example.com/webhooks/wix`.
 This is the path you'll need to register with Wix when defining a new external collection.
+See [Wix External Datbase instructions](https://support.wix.com/en/article/corvid-adding-and-deleting-an-external-database-collection).

 ### <a name="events"></a> Events